 In addition to my passion for marketing in all forms, you'll discover my expertise in journalism, where I've focused most of my career.
-I teach journalism classes at LBCC and I serve as adviser to The Commuter, our school's award-winning newspaper and online information source.
+I teach journalism classes at LBCC and I serve as adviser to The Commuter, our school's award-winning newspaper.